 - Dispose of fats, oils, grease and food scraps in the trash to prevent clogs in your sewer line and backups into your home (see a list of companies that will haul away your FOG)

-- Disconnect your downspouts or sump pumps from the sewer system
+- Disconnect your sump pumps from the sewer system

 - Direct your downspouts away from paved surfaces so nature can filter pollutants from your rooftop before reaching a waterway

-- Install a rain barrel or rain garden to capture stormwater runoff (see our Rain Garden Plant Guide for gardening ideas)
+- Plant a rain garden to capture stormwater runoff (see our Rain Garden Plant Guide for gardening ideas).

 - Dechlorinate your swimming pool water before draining it